Saving Lives Through Routine

 Age 50-69:

-Consider screening with a PSA for average-risk patients.
+Screening with prostate-specific antigen (PSA) test should be considered for people with average risk.
 The decision to screen with PSA should be based on patient preference, family history, and current health.

 Age 70 and older OR any man with less than 10-15 years life expectancy: